Do you teach children to lie?

 “We found that people started with small lies, but slowly, over the course of the experiment, lied more and more,” they write.
 When they scanned the brains of participants, they found that activity lessened (mainly in the amygdala) with each new lie.

 Not everyone lied or lied to their own advantage.
 One variation in the experiment allowed participants to lie so that another participant would gain more money—and the behavior and the brain scans of those people looked very different.
 Dishonesty for the benefit of others did not escalate in the same way selfish lies did; while people did lie for others, the lies did not get bigger or more frequent, as with black lies.
 And it did not trigger the same pattern of activity in the amygdala, which previous research has found lights up when we contemplate immoral acts.
+(Their methods are described more fully in the video below.)

 In short, the brain’s resistance to deception remained steady after participants told prosocial lies—while self-serving lies seemed to decrease it, making black lies a slippery slope.